- Get Rid of Bed Bugs

 A thorough cleaning of the premises is a must in getting rid of bed bugs.
 Strip down all beds to the bare sleeping surface.
 Bedding, sheets, blankets, comforters, covers, and shams should be washed in very hot water.
 Very hot water (120º +) kills bed bugs.

-Personal items (stuffed animals, soft toys, blankets) should be removed, cleaned with a vacuum cleaner, and if they cannot be washed, bag them in plastic for several weeks or more.
+Personal items (stuffed animals, soft toys, blankets) should be removed, cleaned with a vacuum cleaner.
+If they cannot be washed, bag them in plastic for several weeks or more and scatter some diatomaceous earth inside the bag.
 Clutter should be removed from furniture tops and bed stands.
 Open up the clock radio and phone (that's right, Bed Bugs may be hiding in there too!).
-Tap the open ends into a bag or on sticky tape so the bed bugs can't jump and hide.
+Tap the open ends into a bag or onto sticky tape so the bed bugs can't jump and hide.

-VACUUM EVERY SURFACE IN AFFECTED BEDROOMS INCLUDING THE INSIDE OF DRESSER DRAWERS, DRESSER CAVITIES, WALLS, CLOSETS, AND EVEN WALL RECEPTACLES AND OUTLETS.
+VACUUM EVERY SURFACE IN ANY AFFECTED BEDROOMS INCLUDING THE INSIDE OF DRESSER DRAWERS, DRESSER CAVITIES, WALLS, CLOSETS, AND EVEN WALL RECEPTACLES AND OUTLETS.
 HINT: before vacuuming, put some Crawling Insect Dust in the bottom of the vacuum bag.
-This will help in killing bed bugs if you vacuum them up.
+This will help in killing bed bugs if you vacuum them up, making you an even more efficient bed bug killer.

 In severe infestations, clothing should be removed from dressers and chests and washed thoroughly.
-Utilize a crack & crevice vacuum tool to remove bed bugs from deep harbor-age such as: Under baseboards; Under carpet edges (pull up along the tack strip); Behind light switch plates (you may have to remove the plate first); Bed frames; Inside box springs; Inside furniture; and Floor cracks and crevices.
+Utilize a crack & crevice vacuum tool to remove bed bugs from deep harbors such as: Under baseboards; Under carpet edges (pull up along the tack strip); Behind light switch plates (you may have to remove the plate first); bed frames; inside box springs; inside furniture; and floor cracks and crevices.

 Use a hand-brush attachment or crack and crevice attachment to vacuum up any bed bugs.
 Vacuum mattresses and box springs (especially along seams and folds); upholstered furniture; and behind drapes.
 Also vacuum the floor completely.
 After vacuuming, remove the bag from the vacuum, tie it tightly, and remove it from the premises ASAP.
-Remember, really infested bedding may have to be completely discarded.
+Remember, very infested bedding may have to be completely discarded, often because it has red fecal stains.
 When a thorough vacuuming is completed, immediately remove your vacuum bag, wrap it in a trash bag, tie it tightly and THROW tied trash bag away into an outside trash container.
+Your roll as a top-tier bed bed killer has begun!

-Hot Steam from an electric steamer is the next step to get rid of bed bugs.
+Hot Steam from an electric steamer is and excellent bed bug killer and the next step to get rid of bed bugs.

 B.) Rest of the Room: The next step in bed bug elimination is to continue a very thorough crack and crevice treatment around the rest of the room.
 For wooden furniture pieces, you cannot miss any cracks.
-Apply Bed Bug Patrol and Crawling Insect Control Dust to upholstered furniture, use a similar treatment as the mattress and box spring.
+Apply Bed Bug Patrol (the best bed bug killer spray around) and Crawling Insect Control Dust to upholstered furniture, then use a similar treatment as the mattress and box spring.
 Always turn bed bug infested furniture over and treat from the bottom.
 Look carefully underneath all the legs of the furniture!
 Bed Bugs love to hide in the most unlikely places!
 Some furniture may have hollow metal framing (children's bunk beds are an example).
 Treat inside the metal tubing with Bed Bug Patrol Spray and once dry, follow up with Crawling Insect Dust.

 TIP: After vacuuming, steaming and spraying with Bed Bug Patrol, Cover the mattress AND box spring with a mattress cover(s)being careful not to make any tear holes in the new cover.
 This can help in the fight against re-infestation.

-Trapping Bed Bugs is a great way to get confirmation of a bed bug problem.
+Using liquid bed bug killer is great, but you can also trap bed bugs and get confirmation of a bed bug problem.
 Plus, it is an added method to get bed bugs before they have the chance to bite you or or family.
 Most bed bug traps on the market are CO2 operated and cost upwards of $600 or more.

 The bed bug traps we offer are pesticide-free and cost just $19.95 for an 8-pack.
 Bed bug traps are easily installed underneath bed posts, chairs, dresser drawers, couches, love seats, or anywhere the feet of furniture touch the ground.